 Inflation is positively related to income inequality (0.
 037).
 Also, it is statistically significant.
-Adinde (2017) and Majeedh (2016) also found that a positive relationship between inflation and income inequality.
 Inflation is one of the major cause which determines the purchasing power of the people.
-In Sri Lanka, the price level is not stable.
+In Sri Lanka, price level is not stable.
 Although in recent years it declines, now inflation has increased due to currency depreciation, high oil price and political instability.

-Labour has a negative relationship with income inequality.
-But, it is not a significant variable.
-Abinde (2017) also proved the negative association between labour and income inequality.
+Labour has positive relationship with income inequality.
+But, it is not significant variable.
 Unemployment suggests a negative and significant relationship with income inequality in Sri Lanka.
 It means when unemployment increases income inequality will decrease.
 This is practically impossible.
 This result may be the inefficient resource allocation and unskilled labaour force.

 Education expenditure is used to measure human capital.
-These results suggest a positive and significant impact on income inequality.
-Education expenditure leads to improve the productivity and efficiency of the labour force and helps to get better job opportunities and higher income.
-Unfortunately, who live in an urban area, they only got better educations than the rural and state people.
-Gunatilake, et. al. (2006) and Majeedh (2016) also proved the positive association between education and income inequality.
+These results suggest positive and significant impact on income inequality.
+Education expenditure leads to improve the productivity and efficiency of labour force and helps to get better job opportunities and higher income.
+Unfortunately, who live in urban area, they only got better educations than the rural and state people.

-The manufacture has a significant and positive impact on income inequality.
-It shows that an increase in the manufacturing sector of Sri Lanka will cause income inequality to increase.
-In Sri Lanka, most of the manufacture they live in an urban area.
+Manufacture has a significant and positive impact on income inequality.
+It shows that an increase in the manufacturing sector of Sri Lanka will cause the income inequality to increase.
+In Sri Lanka, most of the manufacture they live in urban area.
 Therefore, they earn more money income than rural and estate people.
 As a result of this their living standard also higher.
-Further, manufactures and who work in manufacturing sectors earn higher income as compare to the workers who work in the agricultural sector.
-Abinde (2017) also got the same result.
+Further, manufactures and who work in manufacturing sectors earn higher income as compare to the workers who work in agricultural sector.

 Corruption Perception Index is used to check the impact of political economy on income inequality.
 The estimated coefficient of this variable indicates a significant positive impact on income inequality.
 It means that as the CPI increases income inequality will increase.
 Because corruption leads to low productivity and inefficient allocation.
-As a result of this, the economic growth of a country also falls
+As a result of this, the economic growth of a country also falls.

-7. Conclusion
+7. Conclusion.

 Income inequality is one of the major concern in the Sri Lankan economy for the last three decades.
 It slows the economic growth of a country and leads to the extreme poverty between the people and rises the income gap between the poorest and richest.
 This study found that the macroeconomic, demographic and political economy variables as determinants of income inequality in Sri Lanka.
 This study estimated that GDP per capita, unemployment, capital formation, inflation and manufacture are macroeconomic factors which are determined and affect the income inequality in Sri Lanka.
 And also, this study examined that education expenditure and labour force as a demographic factor and corruption perception index as a political economy factor of income inequality in Sri Lanka.
-According to the results, this study concludes that GDP per capita, CPI, education expenditure, inflation and manufacture have a positive and significant impact while unemployment has a negative impact on income inequality in Sri Lanka.
-Although labour force negatively related to income inequality, it is not a significant variable.
+According to the results, this study concludes that GDP per capita, CPI, education expenditure, inflation and manufacture have positive and significant impact while unemployment has a negative impact on income inequality in Sri Lanka.
+Although labour force negatively related to income inequality, it is not significant variable.

-8. Suggestions And Recommendation
+8. Suggestions and Recommendation

-The government must promote policies which reduce income inequality in Sri Lanka, especially in the agriculture sector.
-As an agricultural country, Sri Lanka should increase agricultural productivity by introducing new technologies and techniques.
+Government must promote the policies which reduce income inequality in Sri Lanka, especially in the agriculture sector.
+As an agricultural country Sri Lanka should increase agricultural productivity by introducing new technologies and techniques.
 Consequently, workers who engaged in agriculture can earn more income, rural youth will get the new employment opportunities and farmers can set up agro-based industries.
-At the same time, the government should improve the infrastructure facilities in a rural area.
+At the same time, government should improve the infrastructure facilities in rural area.
 Then, that will create marketing facilities for the production of rural people.